postmanlabs/observability-go-utils/README.md

-# Go Utils
+# Go utility libraries

-A collection of common methods and data structures.
+This repository supports the [Postman Insights Agent](https://github.com/postmanlabs/postman-insights-agent).
+It contains a collection of utility methods and data structures for general Go programming.